 Answer

-We are not sure we understand the question.
+We are not sure whether we understand the question.
 It seems that the reviewer postulates that the difference in the simple effects for ostracism on the different moderator levels is supposed to be equal to the difference in simple effects for the moderator levels on the ostracism levels.
 Below we provide an example that this would be incorrect and that simple effects do differ.